Šimānum: History

-The first ruler of Ur III, Shulgi, conducted a number of military campaigns in the northeast region of the empire around Šimānum. Šimānum itself appears to been a vassal rather than a tributary state.
+The first ruler of Ur III, Shulgi, conducted a number of military campaigns in the northeast region of the empire around Šimānum. Šimānum itself appears to have been a vassal rather than a tributary state.
 Records, in Shugi year 45 and Amar-Sin year 6, report bears being sent to Ur by the ruler of Simanium.

 Late in the reign of Shulgi (c.
 2094–2046 BC), continuing into the reign of the Amar-Sin (c.
 2046–2037 BC), the daughter of Shu-Sin, Kunši-matum (Submit, O land!) was given to the son of the then ruler of Simanum, Pušam/Bušam, in marriage.
 Pušam is noted, as ruler of Šimānum, in various Ur III records from the 2nd year of Amar-Sin until the 1st year of Shu-Sin.
 Pušam is also known from a seal found at Urkesh.
 In the first year of Shu-Sin Kunši-matum is recorded as being the bride (wife of the ruler) of Arib-atal of Šimānum.
 Arib-atal was the son of Pušam and brother of Ipḫuḫa.
 Ipḫuḫa later became ensi of Šimānum, noted in a text from the 1st year of Ibbi-Sin.
 Arib-atal was denoted as being the "man" of Šimānum.
 There is some debate on the status of Pušam and Arib-atal, ranging from ensi (governor) under Ur to vassal to ruler of an independent though strongly allied state.

 In the second year of his reign, Ur III ruler Shu-Sin (c.
 2037–2028 BC) launched an attack on polities to the north, including Simanum, Habura, and Mardaman.

 "...
 (Sü-Sín)..., [the fl]ood which overwhelms the disobedient king (and) the rebel land, whose orders make the foreign country tremble, whose strength is outstanding his daughter was given as a bride to Simànum [Simanu]m, [Habur]a, (and) [the surrounding districts, rebelled against the king].
 They ch[as]ed his [daughter] away from [her] residence. ...
 He smote the heads of Simânum, Habura, and the surrounding districts.
 He returned his daughter to her residence.
 He assigned to her service Simânum, Habüra, and the surrounding districts.
 He settled the enemy people, his booty, (namely) Simânum, for the god Enlil and the goddess Ninlil, on the frontier of Nippur, (and) built for them [a town].
 He set (them) apart for them (Enlil andNinlil).
 The god of their town was Sü-Sín. ..."

 Royal inscriptions record that this attack resulted from the royal family of Šimānum, allied to and intermarried with Ur, being overthrown.
 Success was reported to the capitol and a reward "for the messenger Lugal-sisa who brought the good news of the defeat of Simanum".
 This attack was marked in two of his year names (SS3 and SS4).